ahmedsaleh17/ahmedsaleh/README.md

 </p>

 <h3>🚀 About Me</h3>
 <h4> Passionate data scientist with a strong background in statistical analysis, data visualization, predictive modeling, and uncovering insights from complex datasets and translating them into actionable strategies for business growth.
-Skilled in utilizing advanced analytical tools and techniques, such as Python, SQL, and Tableau, to manipulate, analyze, and visualize data effectively. </h4>
+Skilled in utilizing advanced analytical tools and techniques, such as Python and SQL, to manipulate, analyze, and visualize data effectively. </h4>

 <!---
 ahmedsaleh17/ahmedsaleh17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.